prophesee-ai/prophesee_ros_wrapper/README.md

 ## Installation

-First of all, compile [OpenEB](https://github.com/prophesee-ai/openeb).
+First of all, retrieve and compile [OpenEB](https://github.com/prophesee-ai/openeb).

 Then, compile the wrapper code: